ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/reference-architecture-pattern-ROKS-resiliency.md

 |                    | Generate alerts/notifications about issues that might impact the availability of the platform to trigger appropriate responses to minimize downtime.            |
 |                    | Monitor audit logs to track changes and detect potential security problems.                                                                                  |
 |                    | Provide a mechanism to identify and send notifications about issues that are found in audit logs.
-{: caption="Table 2.
-Red Hat OpenShift for VPC requirements" caption-side="bottom"}
+{: caption="Red Hat OpenShift for VPC requirements" caption-side="bottom"}

 ## Components
 {: #components}